 Aha, this is the number one fudge by which people lie to themselves.
 It is NOT the same as being truthful to oneself.
 Think about the last time you said it yourself, or heard someone else say it.
 Wasn’t there just a hint (or a great big in-your-face obvious ploy) in that?
 Don’t you hear defensiveness in it?
 Defending what?
 I would suspect it defends some way the person is positioning the ego-self to demand respect for the inconsequential or the outright unrespectable.
 And “being true” to an ego position is intrinsically untruthful – the ego-self is a phantasm of wishful thinking, positioning itself as the centre of all it sees.

 Ego fallacy no 2.
 “I am telling the truth”

 Again, don’t you feel suspicious when someone says this?
-As though it is to be expected that some lie is happening which has to be denied.
+As though some lie is happening which has to be denied.
 And again, the defensiveness of it, the sound of someone defending a shoddy position..
 An ego-self insisting on something that someone else finds unsupportable.

 Ego fallacy no 3.”I never lie”

 Hohoho… Remember the old adage about death and taxes?
 The only things that are certain in life?
 Nope, the other thing that is certain is that you lie sometimes, and everyone you know lies from time to time.
 Incidentally, if you are trying to get a job, do not tick “I don’t lie” on the personality test – it shows immediately that you have a shaky hold on reality.
 You have to get way beyond the notion of yourself as a “good person” to be remotely able to say that with any reliability.

 Ego fallacy no 4.
 Everyone lies so it is ok if I lie